-The STEM Strategic Task Force was composed of over 70 members of the business, industry, education, policy and philanthropic communities, who relied on state of the state reports, literature reviews, roundtable discussions, and earlier initiatives to gain a clear picture of both the current and the disagreed STEM performance in Florida, and business-recommended and evidence-based strategies for overcoming that gap.
+The STEM Strategic Task Force was composed of over 70 members of the business, industry, education, policy and philanthropic communities, who relied on state of the state reports, literature reviews, roundtable discussions, and earlier initiatives to gain a clear picture of both the current and necessary STEM performance in Florida and business-recommended and evidence-based strategies for overcoming that gap.
 The plan focuses on three main areas: students, educators, and sustainable infrastructure.
 For students, the goal is to increase the percentage of students successful at each level to ensure our diverse population is:

-- Capable of conducting real-world STEM projects and inquiry - Capable of authentic and collaborative problem solving; - Proficient in applying multidisciplinary knowledge and skills through STEM; - Proficient in English and other languages in order to succeed on a global scale; and - Knowledgeable about and interested in STEM careers.129 requires the SBE, in consultation with the BOG and the Department of Economic Opportunity, to adopt a unified plan to improve K-20 STEM education and prepare students for high-skill, high-wage, and high-demand employment in STEM and STEM-related fields.133
+- Capable of conducting real-world STEM projects and inquiry; - Capable of authentic and collaborative problem solving; - Proficient in applying multidisciplinary knowledge and skills through STEM; - · Proficient in English and other languages in order to succeed on a global scale; and - Knowledgeable about and interested in STEM careers.
+128

 For educators, the goal is to increase the quality of STEM educators.
 Lastly, for a sustainable infrastructure, the goal is to create a statewide sustainable STEM leadership organization to align existing and emerging STEM initiatives and represent Florida as one voice in meeting STEM demands.
-The Legislature, noticing the lack of a statewide strategic STEM plan, passed HB 7135 in 2012.
-HB 7135
+However, the goal is to create a statewide sustainable STEM leadership organization to align existing and emerging STEM demands.